 However, narrowing down your options for curtains is only half the battle.
 When choosing plantation shutters for your home, you can choose from a number of variations, including material, color and size.
 If you’re looking for a complete guide to blinds, look no further.
 The experts at Stanfield Shutter have put together a comprehensive guide to plantation shutters, including the different types available.
 Here’s everything you need to know to make an informed choice for your next curtain treatment.

-Blinds come in several material types, and they work best depending on your home’s location, room type, and style preferences.
+Frame blinds come in several material types, and they work best depending on your home’s location, room type, and style preferences.
 These larger curtains are a popular choice for many homeowners because of their elegant look.
 While blinds work well throughout the home, many people especially enjoy using them in their dining room and bedroom.
 But the versatility of Plantation Shutters also applies to kitchens, living rooms and bathrooms.
 Plantation shutters come in different variations.
 Below is a breakdown of each product to help you decide which is best for your home.

 Vinyl Plantation Shutters